process-analytics/bpmn-visualization-examples/examples/projects/javascript-vanilla-with-webpack/README.md

 2. `npm run serve`
 3. [localhost app](http://localhost:8080)

-You should see a BPMN diagram displayed in the page
+The page should display a BPMN diagram like in the following:

 ![BPMN diagram in the home page](docs/home.png)